 Parental Involvement and PFTA

-All parents, guardians and relatives of children at St Peter and St Paul’s are invited to become involved with the Parent, Friends and Teachers Association.
+All parents, guardians and relatives of children at St. Peter and St. Paul’s are invited to become involved with the Parents, Friends and Teachers Association.

 The Association organizes fun and fund-raising events for the children of the school such as school discos, beetle-drives, summer fayres and Christmas competitions as well as a variety of sponsored events.
 All money raised is used for the children, to fund trips and buy equipment.
 This last year money was also donated towards the cost of improving the playground environment, prizes and guest speakers.

 Anybody able to offer help by way of selling drinks, collecting money, selling raffle tickets or by suggesting wonderful ideas to raise money, or spend it, should contact the PFTA secretary, via the school office.